 I walked over to where I had last seen the old woman.
 Gone.
 I looked back toward my wife and could barely make her out through the fog.
 A fresh breeze had now picked up and ushered in an even denser, moist fog.
 Bamboo loves the fog.
 Now I knew why the surrounding bamboo forest was the biggest I had ever seen.

-I continued heading in the direction I last saw the old woman walking.
+I continued heading in the direction I last saw the old woman.
 I continued walking for a few minutes until the mountain side dropped off rather steeply.
 Still no one.
-I looked carefully around and to my surprise spotted what looked like a path about 15 yards away.
+I looked carefully around and spotted what looked like a path about 15 yards away.

 I quickly approached and sure enough it was a pathway, not wide, but well worn.
-It led down the mountain side picking its way carefully through the clumps of giant bamboo.
-I quickly walked about 100 yards down the trail faster than a hobbled, old woman could possibly walk, until it came to a rocky outcropping.
+It led down the mountain side picking its way carefully through the clumps of giant bamboo and ferns.
+I quickly walked about 100 yards down the path faster than a hobbled, old woman could possibly walk, until it came to a rocky outcropping.
 The forest path stopped, but a stairway had been hewn into the granite outcropping leading very steeply downward.
+I strained my eyes to see.
 Still no one.

 I look carefully at the hewn stone steps and saw through the fog that someone had built a handrail on the most precipitous parts.
 Thomm was right…there was a trail that let up to Doi Tung.
 I walked down a dozen or so steps.
 Still no one.
 The going was slow at best and an old woman with a walking stick certainly couldn’t navigate these steps very fast.